Podcasts are now the newest trend to hit the internet. For content creators, it’s a fantastic method of connecting to an audience.

 - You want a deeper, more personal connection with your audience – Sometimes, a story is best delivered in spoken words rather than a written piece.
 If you’re going to tell compelling stories, then a podcast is a more effective platform to use.

 Once you understand why you are starting a podcast, then you’re ready for the next step.
+In this tutorial, you’ll learn how to start a podcast from scratch, without breaking the bank.

 Choosing a podcast topic